 News from Abroad

-Gordon Dryden wrote with an update on the Hell billboards which I had written about here:
+Gordon Dryden emailed me an update on the Hell billboards which I had written about in August 2005.:

 ALEXANDRIA, Egypt — An Egyptian blogger was convicted Thursday and sentenced to four years in prison for insulting Islam, the Prophet Muhammad and Egypt’s president, sending a chill through fellow Internet writers who fear a government crackdown.